 Les decided to fix that and handed Jim a Danelectro guitar and a receipt with three chords scribbled on the back– E, A, and D, which he showed Jim how to play.
 “Come back in a week and show me how you can play guitar,” Les told him.

-Jim had never touched, owned, or played a guitar before that.
+Jim had never touched, owned, or played the guitar before that.
 “I got that guitar and I still didn’t know who he was,” said Jim.
 I just thought, “This guy is crazy.
 I figured I’d learn the chords, give it back to him and be on my way.”When the Danelectro isn’t traveling around with Jim it rests on the wall in his basement.

 But there was one other thing Les had given Jim that day which led Jim to believe there might be more to this “crazy old man.”
 Les gave him a bottle of champagne, and on it was written: “To my pal Jim, from Les Paul” and he made Jim promise he’d save it for a special day.